allenai/dolma3/datasets/dolmino2/pools/2T/reddit_to_flashcards/README.md

 For the low_relevance set, we included subreddits based on the following criterion:
 - Subreddit has >= 5 retrieved items for for queries within a given MMLU category (in this case the criterion does not require *unique* items, such that the criterion can be met by the same item being retrieved 5 times for different queries within a category)

 This yields a set of 885 subreddits, and we took the 734 subreddits that were selected based on this threshold and not included in the 151 subreddits selected for the high_relevance set.
+The resulting list can be found in `subreddits-low-relevance.txt`.

 #### Prompts